ONSgeo/Area_Classification/docs/analytical_quality_assurance/assumptions_caveats.md

 - Limited English skills
 - No skills in English

-It is assumed that the aggregated variables effectively capture the respondants who cannot speak English.
+It is assumed that the aggregated variables effectively capture the respondents  who cannot speak English.